 How It Works

 In many P&ID standards, a single logical pipe is drawn as multiple line segments with small visual gaps between them.
 These gaps might exist for clarity (to show instrument tap points) or due to drawing conventions.
-The Line Gap Bridging mapper bridges these gaps.

 -